 The fact is that stalled horses fed in a meal-feeding situation are more prone to colic.
 If it is not possible to make grain changes, splitting the total amount fed into smaller meals (3 lbs or less) and adding a third or even fourth feeding (or as many as possible!) may help digestion.
 This will make the amount of starch the horse eats per meal more manageable and greatly lower the risk of non-structural carbohydrates escaping metabolism in the small intestine and ending up in the cecum for fermentation, which can lead to acid buildup and gas.
 Another good practice is to provide hay to the horses first before grain.
 Horses will preferentially eat grain first which may push it through to the hindgut too quickly and not allow it to be digested properly.
 For colic prone horses, unabsorbed starch and sugar reaching the hindgut needs to be avoided at all costs.
 Having forage available at all times, or if this is not possible management-wise, feeding hay first slows down the passage time through the stomach and small intestine and allows the small intestine enzymes time to break down and absorb starch.

-Live microorganisms that promote digestive health by encouraging the growth of “good” microflora in the animal’s digestive tract, ideally at the expense of the “bad” or pathogenic microorganisms.
+Live microorganisms help promote digestive health by encouraging the growth of “good” microflora in the animal’s digestive tract.
 There are 2 strains that I like to see in a good probiotic: Saccharomyces boulardii and Saccharomyces cerevisiae.
-S. boulardii has diverse therapeutic benefits including immune and anti-pathogenic advantages, all of which promote and maintain intestinal membrane integrity.
+S. boulardii has diverse benefits including immune support, which promotes and maintains intestinal membrane integrity.
 S. cerevisiae helps to optimize starch and fiber utilization, reduces lactic acid, helps to maintain intestinal pH, and increases the primary fiber-fermenting bacteria.
 These are in Platinum Balance®, which I have my horses on and trust extensively.

-Omega-3 Fatty Acids are associated with lower levels of pro-inflammatory cytokines and a better oxidative stress marker profile in the horse.
-When the concentration of dietary omega-3 fats is increased, the systemic response to inflammation can be blunted.
-Lowering systemic inflammation can have a very wide range of health benefits that include immune and digestive support.
+Omega-3 Fatty Acids can have a wide range of health benefits that include immune and digestive support.
 Omega-3 fatty acids are found naturally in high concentrations in fresh pasture grass.
-When grass is cut, cured and baled for hay, the levels of omega-3 fats plummet to inadequate levels for anti-inflammatory support.
+When grass is cut, cured and baled for hay, the levels of omega-3 fats plummet to inadequate levels.
 Supplementing with a palatable source of omega-3 fats such as ground flaxseed or flaxseed oil is a way to supplement them back into the diet.
-This is particularly noteworthy for stalled horses without access to fresh pasture or show horses that may be traveling and dealing with elevated levels of inflammation and oxidative stress.
-Omega-3s, as a systemic anti-inflammatory source, may help to reduce intestinal inflammation and increase feed efficiency.
+This is particularly noteworthy for stalled horses without access to fresh pasture or show horses that may be traveling.
 Platinum Performance® Equine or Healthy Weight oil both provide high quality palatable sources of omega-3 fatty acids.